Longleaf Pine: Restoring an Icon

 The Power of Partnership: Learning and Burning

-To rejuvenate pine-oak forests in western Virginia, TNC and partners in the Central Appalachians Fire Learning Network have reintroduced fire across throusands of acres on our Warm Springs Mountain Preserve, adjacent George Washington and Jefferson National Forests, and state lands.
+To rejuvenate pine-oak forests in western Virginia, TNC and partners in the Central Appalachians Fire Learning Network have reintroduced fire across thousands of acres on our Warm Springs Mountain Preserve, adjacent George Washington and Jefferson National Forests and state lands.

 Years of measuring post-burn effects have helped inform how we light future fires and affirmed a host of positive responses for forest health and diversity, especially from repeat burning.

-Through the fall of 2016, our southwestern Virginia forests had yielded credits to offset the equivalent of using 37 million gallons of gasoline.
-In 2017, with California’s legislature extending the program through 2030, market stability generated increased revenues, which will enable more on-the-ground forest restoration—a big win for climate, habitat and water quality.
+With California’s legislature extending the program through 2030, market stability will generate increased revenues, which will enable more on-the-ground forest restoration—a big win for climate, habitat and water quality.

 In July 2019, TNC announced the acquisition of 253,000 acres in the Central Appalachians.
 The Cumberland Forest Project is TNC’s largest-ever conservation effort in the eastern United States, protecting sweeping forest landscapes across two parcels, one in Southwest Virginia and one along the Kentucky and Tennessee border.